by Craig Brelsford

 Many tall trees provide habitat for passage migrants such as White-throated Rock Thrush.
 Forest Wagtail and Red Turtle Dove breed in the forests here, and the calls of Lesser Cuckoo, Common Cuckoo, Indian Cuckoo, and Asian Koel ring out in spring.
 Look for Black-capped Kingfisher perching on trees above the canals.
 Drive slowly through the forest to avoid hitting the many Common Pheasant in the area and for the slight chance of spotting Masked Palm Civet Paguma larvata.
 Other mammals seen around here are Tolai Hare Lepus tolai, Chinese Hare Lepus sinensis, and Amur Hedgehog Erinaceus amurensis.

-A SAD NOTE ABOUT THE LIKELY FUTURE OF DONGTAI
+A SAD NOTE ABOUT THE POSSIBLE FUTURE OF DONGTAI

 A birder’s experience at Dongtai illustrates the threats this great wetland faces.
 We had the pleasure of introducing Dongtai to veteran British birder Michael Grunwell.
 “This is clearly better than Yangkou,” Michael said.
 Michael’s and our enthusiasm was dampened by the billboards we found near the southeast corner of the Surf ’n’ Turf Trail.
 The big signs describe in detail the plan to destroy the mudflats with another sea wall several kilometers out.
 “Every square inch of mudflat that we’ve birded these past two days will be gone,” Michael sighed.

 The mudflats at Dongtai, Jiangsu lie 240 km north of People’s Square.
 Drive or hire a driver to cover the vast distances.
 When birding Dongtai, Elaine and I liked to stay at Greentree Inn (Gélín Háotài Jiǔdiàn [格林豪泰酒店], +86 (0) 515-85820999).
 Greentree Inn is 8.5 km from the Surf ’n’ Turf Trail and is marked on the map above.